Dynamics of $(2+1)$-dimensional SOS surfaces above a wall: Slow mixing induced by entropic repulsion: Equilibrium results

 \end{proposition}

-As a step towards the proof of the above proposition, we consider the setting of no floor and no ceiling, where the picture is simpler as there is no entropic repulsion. \begin{lemma} For any $h$-contour $\gamma$ in any domain $\Lambda$ with any boundary condition $\xi$ we have
+As a step towards the proof of the above proposition, we consider the setting of no floor and no ceiling, where the picture is simpler as there is no entropic repulsion.